First Academic Dismissal

 Enrollment Management is now held at the Records Office.
 It is no longer at Advising.

 The Advising Services office may be reached by phone at 210-486-4100.
 Please be able to provide your full name, and banner ID when requesting specific information.

 At this time all College offices are closed to the public.
 Services are provided remotely (online and by phone) only.

-The following information was for the Spring 2021 semester:
+The following information is for the Fall 2021 semester:

-Students who completed all steps after December 1st and by January 4th, 2021 by 11:59 pm were reviewed on a first-come-first-served basis in order of process completion.
+Students who completed all steps after July 30th and by August 7th, 2021 by 11:59 pm are reviewed on a first-come-first-served basis in order of process completion.